fizalihsan/fizalihsan.github.io/source/technology/db-design.md

 	* captures both validity and transaction time of a record
 	* MarkLogic NoSQL database has a native support for bitemporal collections

-> Temporal Tables have also been called *historical tables* but this implies that they record information only about the past.
-However, 'valid-time' tables often store information about future.
+* Temporal Tables have also been called *historical tables* but this implies that they record information only about the past.
+However, *valid-time* tables often store information about future.

-> The presence of a `DATE` column will not render the database as a temporal database; rather, the database must record the time-varying nature of the information managed by the enterprise.
+* The presence of a `DATE` column will not render the database as a temporal database; rather, the database must record the time-varying nature of the information managed by the enterprise.

 ## Time-Series Databases